dromotherm/blog/homeRawEn.md

 ![smart grid thermique - l'énergie distribuée]({{ site.baseurl }}/assets/smartgrid.png){:class="img-responsive"}
 The Dromotherm project, financed by the Pack Ambition Recherche fund of the Auvergne-Rhône-Alpes region over the period 2020 - 2025, combines research on energy, buildings, roads and connected objects, proposing an operational articulation based on intelligent energy networks.
-It aims to develop a <b>lo-fi smart grid<b> to meet the heating needs of buildings, using a "solar thermic" road, requiring only proven and controlled implementation techniques.
+It aims to develop a <b>lo-fi smart grid</b> to meet the heating needs of buildings, using a "solar thermic" road, requiring only proven and controlled implementation techniques.

 The Dromotherm project focuses on passive buildings and positive energy islands, powered by low-temperature